-How can you avoid extra roaming costs when using your mobile phone outside of the US in 2021?
+How can you avoid extra roaming costs when using your mobile phone outside of the US?
 Read on to use your phone abroad.

 Are you planning a holiday or a business trip to a country outside of the US?
 Or do you spend time in countries outside of the States on a regular basis?
-You may have wondered how your mobile phone provider will end up charging you for using your phone abroad.
-Using your mobile phone abroad (your phone keeps working in another country) is called roaming.
+You may want to prepare by learning about international roaming.
+This will help you prevent unexpected charges, so you can focus on enjoying your trip.

 After traveling to another country, your phone travels along with you, and connects to another network offered by another carrier.
 You may have noticed that your phone alerts you to switching on to another carrier network after landing at an airport, or after arriving in another country by train or boat.
 You are able to call and receive calls or send and receive text messages again.